tiagoornelas/tiagoornelas/README.md

 - 👋 Hi, I’m Tiago!
-- 📔 I used to practice law but now I am a software developer.
+- 📔 I am a full stack software developer.
-- 🌱 I’m currently working as a Front-End Developer at <a href='https://aurum.com.br/'>Aurum</a>.
+- 🌱 I’m currently working as a React Front-End Developer at <a href='https://aurum.com.br/'>Aurum</a>.
+- 📚 I’m currently getting my bachelor degree on Data Science and I.A.
-- 📫 Reach me through <a href='https://tiagoornelas.com'>LinkedIn</a> and <a href="mailto: advtiagoornelas@gmail.com">e-mail</a>
+- 📫 Reach me through <a href='https://www.linkedin.com/in/tiagoornelasadv/'>LinkedIn</a> and <a href="mailto: advtiagoornelas@gmail.com">e-mail</a>

 <div>
   <a href="https://github.com/tiagoornelas">